DoWhileGeek/blog/_posts/2015-12-24-image-averaging.markdown

 date:       2014-12-24 12:12:00
 ---

-<strike><p>Depending on your hardware setup, and the image you want to achieve,
-producing a low noise rendering can be very time consuming.
-You may try to use a render farm service like <a href="https://www.sheepit-renderfarm.com/">Sheep It</a>, which has single frame support, but even then there are still quite a few limitations to the quality of image you can achieve.</p></strike>

 <p>Physical rendering is heavy, And I'm not talking about problems with the
 Earth's gravitational pull.
 I'm talking about processing power, and time needed to create a beautiful rendering on a single node.
 It often puts me in a